Steve Lucero

-Steve Lucero (born 29 June 1964) is a former speedway rider from the United States.
+Steve Lucero (born June 29, 1964) is an American former speedway rider.
+He earned 3 caps for the United States national speedway team.

 Speedway career

 Lucero is a two times North American champion, winning the AMA National Speedway Championship in 1988 and 1996.

 He rode in the top tier of British Speedway in 1984, riding for the Eastbourne Eagles and the Wolverhampton Wolves.